St Andrews Railway: The 20th century

-On 25 January 1909 the Newburgh and North of Fife Railway opened, giving a direct connection from Leuchars to Perth and St Andrews had a daily passenger train to Perth.
+On 25 January 1909, the Newburgh and North of Fife Railway opened, giving a direct connection from Leuchars to Perth.
+St Andrews had a daily passenger train to Perth.

-In 1923 the railways of Great Britain were "grouped" following the Railways Act 1921, and the North British Railway was a constituent of the new London and North Eastern Railway (LNER).
+In 1923, the railways of Great Britain were "grouped" following the Railways Act 1921, and the North British Railway was a constituent of the new London and North Eastern Railway (LNER).

-From 1925 bus services made serious inroads into passenger carryings on the St Andrews line.
+From 1925, bus services made serious inroads into passenger carryings on the St Andrews line.

-In 1948 the railways were again re-organised by Government, and taken into state ownership.
+In 1948, the railways were again re-organised by Government, and taken into state ownership.
 The lines in the area were now part of the Scottish Region of British Railways.

 From this time, the goods traffic, already insubstantial, was also seriously hit by road competition.

 Diesel multiple units were introduced on the line from 15 June 1959.

 The decline in use of the lines accelerated, and the southward route from St Andrews to Crail closed to passengers on 4 September 1965, and to goods on 18 July 1966.
 In addition Guardbridge station closed to passengers on 4 September 1965, and on 20 June 1966 Guardbridge and St Andrews Links stations closed to goods traffic.
 The opening of the Tay Road Bridge in August 1966 immediately led to a 40% reduction in passenger usage of the St Andrews line.

-In the midst of this depressing situation, the British Transport Commission built a new luxury hotel at St Andrews; it opened on 25 June 1968.
+In the midst of this depressing situation, the British Transport Commission built a new luxury hotel – the Old Course Hotel – at St Andrews, which opened on 25 June 1968.

 The passenger business on the line was presumed to be terminal, and it was announced that the line would close in 1969.
-The Burgh Council protested, and British Railways offered to keep the railway open if the Council would make up the loss on the train service, £20,000 annually.
-The Council declined the offer and the line closed to all traffic on 6 January 1969.
-There is no railway use of the former line and the original Links Station has been largely absorbed by the Old Course Hotel (although the Station Master's House remains as a public house, Jigger Inn; the platforms of the St Andrews New station have been removed, the station cutting partially in-filled and a car park and recycling facility now occupies the site.
+The burgh council protested, and British Railways offered to keep the railway open if the council would make up the loss on the train service, £20,000 annually.
+The council declined the offer and the line closed to all traffic on 6 January 1969.
+There is no railway use of the former line and the original Links Station has been largely absorbed by the Old Course Hotel (although the station master's house remains as a public house, Jigger Inn).
+The platforms of the St Andrews New station have been removed, the station cutting partially in-filled and a car park and recycling facility now occupies the site.

 The alignment from Petheram Bridge to the site of the (former) passenger station has not been built upon and is today utilized as a footpath.